-Together these tight-knit communities really have it all.
+Together the tight-knit communities of New Denver and Silverton really have it all.

 The paired villages of New Denver and Silverton are nestled on the shores of east Slocan Lake and framed by the stunning peaks of the Selkirk Mountain Range.
 Both communities boast carefully restored historical downtowns with a variety of boutique shops, restaurants and cafes.
 Quaint neighbourhood streets are lined with charming heritage homes and lead to plentiful public parks and beaches.

 The 650 colourful characters that call these extraordinary townships home, still believe in small town hospitality and are the legend tellers of years gone by.

 For those looking for the full heritage experience, the world renowned Ghost Town of Sandon is just 13 Km east of New Denver.
 In its heyday, Sandon was known as the “Heart of the Silvery Slocan”.
 The booming mining town was outfitted with saloons, ski hill, sports arena and over 5000 prosperous inhabitants.
 Now, visitors can allow their imaginations to run wild as they explore the original City Hall built in 1900, the Powerhouse, a fleet of trolley buses and other hidden relics still untouched by time.
 The Sandon Museum is an exploration’s worth of history in one building.

 New Denver and Silverton are connected by a scenic 5-minute drive and are just 40 minutes south from Nakusp.
 Once you arrive in either community, the best discoveries are found on foot as each village can be walked in their entirety in under an hour.
 New Denver is home to most of these two communities’ amenities.

 A hub for history buffs, New Denver is home to the Nikkei Internment Memorial Centre and Kohan Reflection Garden.
 These experiential museums invite guests to connect with the stories of the 22,000 Japanese Canadians who were forcibly relocated during World War II.